Setting goals for permaculture design projects: The G in GOBRADIME stands for Goals!

 Tool #3: Attitudinal Principles

-Here’s a list of five of the most common “attitudinal principles” in the permaculture lexicon.
+Here’s a list of five of the most common attitudinal principles in the permaculture lexicon.
 Without further explanation, how would you interpret these?
-Can you see how they could help you shift your attitude, and perhaps open up new possibilities in your design?
+Can you see how they could help you shift your attitude, and perhaps open up new possibilities when setting goals for permaculture design projects?

 - Make the least change for the greatest effect.